fake-news-detector/fake-news-detector.github.io/ROADMAP.md

 ### Maybe Someday

 - Have a mobile app/mobile/plugin/custom browser/idk so users can also use the Fake News Detector on mobile (which is the main way people consume news nowadays)
+- Allow to submit text and images pieces to analyze, since not always rumors are in links (there are a LOT of rumors running in WhatsApp)